 I first came across experimental musical instruments after seeing the EMI book “Gravikords, Whirlies, and Pyrophones” at the local book shop.
 Little did I know how much an affect on my life that book/CD would have.
 Having already been into unusual sounds and experimental music, logic only dictated that to further explore new sounds, new instruments would be needed.
 I first began by modifying toys in a process called circuit-bending.
 This later led on to electro-acoustic and acoustic creations.
+On this page you can find some of the instruments I’ve made over the years.

 The Specto-Situationalist is one of my first ‘from scratch’ instruments.
 The ‘Specto‘ is basically three stripped down guitars, that are staggered to facilitate percussive playing.
 To that end, it has been part of my drum setup for several years now.
 It’s made from 3/4″ furniture grade ply-wood, brass door handles, zither pins, and spare guitar pickups.